 I honestly believe that paying off a big chunk of debt is powerful enough to change the fiber of who you are.
 Through my own journey of paying off my student loans, everything about my perspective on life has changed.

-Every day (and I’m very serious about this) I wake up and take a second to reflect on how bad@$$ life is.
-From the moment I opened the letter from Sallie Mae, to today where I literally make a living writing about money, I’m just grateful as hell to be alive AND do what I do.
+Every day (and I’m very serious about this) I wake up and take a second to reflect on how great life is.
+From the moment I opened the letter from Sallie Mae, to today where I literally make a living writing about money, I’m just grateful to be alive AND do what I do.

 Related: The Free M$M Blogging Course!